Sylvania - Taren Point

 AreaSearch analysis indicates Sylvania - Taren Point maintains employment conditions that align with national benchmarks

 Sylvania - Taren Point has a well-educated workforce with professional services being strongly represented.
-Its unemployment rate is 3.2%.
+The unemployment rate is 3.2%, with an estimated employment growth of 2.8% over the past year as of June 2025.

 Frequently Asked Questions - Employment